-[2:43] And you shall observe the Contact Prayer (al-salata) and give the Obligatory Charity (al-zakata), and bow down with those who bow down.
+[2:43] And you shall observe the Contact Prayer (al-salata) and shall give the Obligatory Charity (al-zakata), and shall bow down with those who bow down.

-[2:83] And when we took the covenant of the Children of Israel: “You shall not worship except God, and be good with the parents and the relatives and the orphans and the needy, and speak to the people good, and observe the Contact Prayer (al-salata) and give the Obligatory Charity (al-zakata).”
-But you turned away, except a few of you, and you were the rejecters.
+[2:83] And when we took the covenant of the Children of Israel: “You should not worship except God, and should be good with the parents as well as with the relatives and the orphans and the needy, and shall speak to the people good, and shall observe the Contact Prayer (al-salata) and shall give the Obligatory Charity (al-zakata).”
+Then you turned away, except a few of you, and you were the rejectors.

 [2:110] And you shall observe the Contact Prayer (al-salata) and give the Obligatory Charity (al-zakata), and whatever good you send forth for yourselves, you will find it with God.
 Indeed, God is seer of what you do.